runlikeforrestgump/emacs/README.md

   <dt><dfn>
   C-x C-x<br>
   M-x exchange-point-and-mark</dfn></dt>
   <dd>Set the mark at point, activate it, and then move point to where the previous mark used to be.
-If you keep invoking <code>exchange-point-and-mark</code>, then you can keep swapping point and mark.</dd>
+If you keep invoking <code>exchange-point-and-mark</code>, then you can keep swapping point and mark.
+You can use this command to reactivate mark.</dd>

   <dt><dfn>
   M-@<br>